ArissaTruard/Primary-Directives-/README.md

 4. Install the dependencies:

     ```bash
-    pip install -r requirements.txt (e.g. SAMPLE_requirments.txt this is configured for the basic setting for the code but should be adpted individually)
+    pip install -r requirements.txt (e.g. SAMPLE.requirments.txt this is configured for the basic setting for the code but should be adpted individually)
     ```

 5. Create a `.env` file in the root directory and configure the environment variables (see `.env.example` for reference).